To those of you already using social media holidays in your social media marketing plan, we salute you!

 November 4: National Candy Day #NationalCandyDay

-A day after National Sandwich Day is time to celebrate National Candy Day.
+A day after National Sandwich Day is the time to celebrate National Candy Day.

 November 13: World Kindness Day #WKD